KL Rahul: Recent career (2023–present)

 Rahul was axed from the 2024 T20 World Cup squad.

-Rahul made his comeback to the ODI team post-injury against Sri Lanka where he scored 31 and 0 in the first two ODIs and was dropped from the final ODI of the series, India ended up losing the series 2-0, their first bilateral loss against Sri Lanka since 1997.
+Rahul made his comeback to the ODI team post-injury against Sri Lanka where he scored 31 and 0 in the first two ODIs and was dropped from the final ODI of the series, India ended up losing the series 2–0, their first bilateral loss against Sri Lanka since 1997.

 Rahul was named in the squad for the 2-match Test series against Bangladesh in September 2024.
 Rahul scored a quick-fire 68 off just 62 deliveries in the rain-affected second test to help India secure a victory.
-Rahul was named in the Test squad against New Zealand where he failed to scored in the first test, making scores of 0 and 12 and was dropped from the starting 11 for the remaining series.
+Rahul was named in the Test squad against New Zealand where he failed to score in the first test, making scores of 0 and 12 and was dropped from the starting 11 for the remaining series.

 Following a failed series against New Zealand he was named in the India A squad and main squad for the Border-Gavaskar Trophy.
 Rahul started the series as an opener and managed to score two half centuries later he was sent to one-down in the last two matches.
 He ended the series as the third highest scorer for India, scoring 276 runs at an average of 30.66.

 Rahul was selected in the ODI squad for the home series against England and Champions Trophy 2025.
 He was later selected in the test series against England in June and July, where he had a good series scoring 532 runs at an average of 58.00 and 2 centuries and 2 half centuries in 5 matches.
 In the first test of the two-match home series against West Indies, Rahul went on to make his 11th Test hundred - his second at home since 2016.

+In November 2025, Rahul was appointed stand-in captain of the Indian One Day International (ODI) team for the home series against South Africa, following the absence of regular captain Shubman Gill due to injury.
+Under his leadership, India won the three-match ODI series 2–1.

+In May 2026, ahead of the Afghanistan one-off test series, Rahul was appointed as the vice-captain of the Indian test cricket team.
+He replaced Rishabh Pant.

 Indian Premier League

 Debut and early seasons (2013–2017)

 Rahul made his Indian Premier League (IPL) debut for Royal Challengers Bangalore (RCB) during the 2013 season.
 Ahead of the 2014 IPL, he was bought by the Sunrisers Hyderabad for INR 1 crore.

 Rahul returned to RCB ahead of the 2016 season, where he finished the season as the 11th-highest run-scorer and RCB's third, with 397 runs from 14 matches.
-For his performances in the 2016 IPL season, he was named as wicketkeeper in the ESPNcricinfo and Cricbuzz IPL XI.
+For his performances in the 2016 IPL season, he was named as wicketkeeper in the Cricinfo and Cricbuzz IPL XI.
 He missed the 2017 season due to a shoulder injury.